 Targeted online advertising is a multi-billion-dollar business based on the ability of profiling and delivering targeted ads to a wide range of users.
 Due to the privacy erosion associated with such business, researchers are trying to understand how profiling works and anti-tracking applications are becoming popular among users.
-Both research and privacy-enhancing apps, however, target adnetworks or over-the-top providers that have unrestricted access to users' online activity.
+Both research and privacy-enhancing apps, however, target ad-networks or over-the-top providers that have unrestricted access to users' online activity.
 There seems to be little interest in potential profiling activities by "network observers" like ISPs or VPN providers.
 On the one side, this may be explained by the pervasiveness of TLS that secures connections end-to-end.
 On the other side, TLS does leak some information, and it is not clear what an eavesdropper can learn about a user, despite her traffic being encrypted.

-Some previous studies (mainly carried out by members of the PIMCity consortium (Gonzalez, Soriente, & Laoutaris, 2016)) have demonstrated the possibility of obtaining user profiles from network data in a comparable fashion to the profiles generated by OTT providers.
+Some previous studies (mainly carried out by members of the PIMCity consortium (Gonzalez, Soriente, & Laoutaris, 2016) have demonstrated the possibility of obtaining user profiles from network data in a comparable fashion to the profiles generated by Over The Top (OTT) providers such as Google or Facebook.
 However, the collection of the data from telecom operators is problematic, since even when it may be legal under new laws like the GDPR, it may damage the image of the companies.
 We expect PIMCity, and, in particular, the EasyPIMS platform to solve this problem by directly involving the user in the profiling system.